 Trust is more important than ever

-With the reduction in face-to-face interactions, an organisations marketing must now build trust with their customer.
+With the reduction in face-to-face interactions, an organisation's marketing must now build trust with its customers.
 If your marketing content comes across as formal and remote, it’s unlikely to send that message.
 Make it sound genuine, human, and real and you’re one step closer to building that lasting relationship.

-then leading them to a well-placed and timely call-to-action
+Then leading them to a well-placed and timely call-to-action is the recipe for success.